Blount disease is a growth disorder of the shin bone (tibia) in which the lower leg turns inward, making it look like a

 When to Contact a Medical Professional

-Call your child's provider if your child's leg or legs appear to be bowing.
-Also call if your child has bowed legs that appear to be getting worse.
+Contact your child's provider if your child's leg or legs appear to be bowing.
+Also contact the provider if your child has bowed legs that appear to be getting worse.

-Weight loss for overweight children may be helpful.
+Weight loss may be helpful for overweight children.

 Blount's disease; Tibia vara